WHM Historical Health pic

 See Speaker Information

-Women’s Student Leadership Luncheon (Invite-Only)
+Women’s Leadership Luncheon

 march 25

 The Women’s Leadership Luncheon recognizes incredible examples of leadership among the women of PNW and celebrates the inspirational careers of our student leaders in particular.
-The luncheon will consist of networking and hors d’oeuvres, followed by a buffet lunch with opportunities to discuss experiences with your peers as well as PNW faculty and staff, and to hear from an alumna keynote speaker, Monica Rubio.

 The Personal is Political: How the Combahee River Collective Changed Feminist Thought